We want all new homes to be built to be suitable for people’s changing needs across the life course.

 Building new homes to a decent standard and future-proofing housing stock means that more of us will be able to remain independent, safe and well in our homes for longer.

-Our Housing Made for Everyone (HoME) coalition is calling for urgent action to set a higher regulatory baseline for accessibility of all new homes.
+As co-chairs of the Housing Made for Everyone (HoME) coalition, we are calling for urgent action to tackle the acute and growing shortage of accessible and adaptable homes. set a higher regulatory baseline for accessibility of all new homes.

 If you would like to find out about becoming a supporter of the HoME coalition or to keep in touch about our work then you can contact us.